Medically Reviewed By: Dr. David Warmflash (MD), Dr. Julia Osei (MBChB, MHS)

 The same will cost you upwards of $50,000 in the US, leading to 80% savings.
 Similarly, a hip replacement in Mexico (for one hip) also costs $9,500.

-The tables below give a detailed overview of the costs of various orthopedic procedures in Mexico vs US.
+The tables below give a detailed overview of the costs of various orthopedic procedures in Mexico vs the US.

 Procedure | Mexico | US | Savings |